-aw hundred dollars, the lives of human beistgs helplessly penned up like cattle for slaughter, are regarded as quite insignificant by these (sometimes) unprincipled and drusken vagabonds in whose mercy they are placed.
-How many more lessons are we to have in this matter before sometning shall be done to fix the responsibility somewhere, and put a stop to such brutality ?
+officials, and tay the blame at the door of chance.
+To says a mail, and avoid the payment of a few hundred dollars, the lives of human beings helpleasly penned up like cattle for slaughter, are regarded as quite insignificant by these (sometimes) unprincipled and drunken vagabonds in whose mercy they are placed.
+How many more lessons are we to have in this matter before something shall be done to fix the responsibility somewhere, and put a stop to such brutality ?

-By the collision in this case some sixty lives were lost and about one hundred persons wounded or mutilated and maimed for life. when a few minutes delay of one of the trains would have avoided all danger.
-A heartrending scene .t must have been, to see the mangled bodies of yet living persons enveloped in the cruel flames !
+By the collision in this onse some sixty lives ere lost and about one hundred persons rounded or mutilated and maimed for life when a few minutes delay of one of the trains would have avoided all danger.
+A heartrending scene if must have been, to see the mangled hodies of yet living persons enveloped in the cruel flames!
 And how horrible to hear the groans, the shreiks, the wailings of the tortured victims!
-Homes once happy are in a moment desolated, mothers bereft of their infant children, children made helpless orphans.
-Philadelphia must have presented a mournful ploture indeed, like "Rachel weeping for her children and refusing to be comforted because they are n.s."
+Homes once happy are in a moment desolated, mothers bereft of their infant children, children made helpless orphane.
+Philadelphia must have presented a mournful nicture indeed, like "Rachel weeping for her children and refusing to be comfort od because they are not."

-THE MANERAL SPRING.
+THE MENERAL SPRING.

-But few of our roulers outside of the corpoate limits of the town, are aware, we presume of the existence in our immediate vicinity, of a mineral spring whose itealing waters are likely to become the panacea of "all the fits we wot of."
-Tis said by some, (we know not how much of poetic license may be credited to their account however) that a fair Goddess pre sides over the health giving fountain, and im parts additional virtue to its waters, by the frequest laving of her calestial locks in the stream.
-Certain it is, that the old Bachelors have meeted to them with or wonted panets ality, and the constantly culogining their medithe at of those who are in. running northward in geneels of a cen, to this home institution which is alle the report of some of the big game.
+But few of our visitlers outside of the corporate limits of the town, are sware, we presum of the existence is our immediate vicinity, of a mineral spring whose Realing waters are likely to become the panaces of "all the file we wot of."
+Tis said by some, (we know no how much of postic license may be credited their account however) that a fair Godde aides over the health giving fountain, and parts additional virtue to its waters, by equent laving of her celestial locks in the stream.
+Certain it is, that the old Bache have meeted to then with nowcosted opa running porth sant fit den ell of the result of some of the big ectual gifts, however entitled by faithful pub lie services, or however popular, can ever be Governor of the State, under this system, un less he can speak, and speak fluently and well, with a slight-or great-touch of demagogue ism.
+The office is necessarily almost confined ism.
+The office is necessarily almost confined to professional men-and to one class of them, to lawyers,--whose business it is to speak.
+The inadequacy of the salary to the support of the Governor and his family in Raleign, almost confines the office to rich men.
+A tong, tedious and expensive canvass, adds another burthen to this, and makes the office still less accessible to men of moderate means.
+On the whole, we incline to favor a discen-tinuance of the practice."

-With what propriety "demagogueism" may e charged upon the present candidates n N. C. we know not; but we are satisfied that the practice referred to, opens the field to just such characters, and in fact has much to do with their creation
+inuance of the practice.'
+With what propriety "demagogueism" may e charged upon the present candidates in N.C. we know not; but we are satisfied that the practice referred to, opens the "held, to just such characters, and in fact has much to do with their creation.